kblaszczak-intel/openvino/docs/notebooks/ddcolor-image-colorization-with-output.rst

 .. code:: ipython3

-    import platform

     %pip install -q "nncf>=2.11.0" "torch>=2.1" "torchvision" "timm" "opencv_python" "pillow" "PyYAML" "scipy" "scikit-image" "datasets" "gradio>=4.19"  --extra-index-url https://download.pytorch.org/whl/cpu
     %pip install -Uq "openvino>=2024.3.0"
-    if platform.python_version_tuple()[1] in ["8", "9"]:
-        %pip install -q "gradio-imageslider<=0.0.17" "typing-extensions>=4.9.0"
-    else:
-        %pip install -q "gradio-imageslider"

 .. parsed-literal::

-    Note: you may need to restart the kernel to use updated packages.
     Note: you may need to restart the kernel to use updated packages.
     Note: you may need to restart the kernel to use updated packages.